shahineb/climemu/README.md

 uv sync
 ```

 ### Training

-To train a model for a specific ESM (e.g. MPI):
+To train an emulator for a specific ESM (e.g. MPI-ESM1-2-LR):
 ```bash
 uv run -m experiments.mpi.main
 ```
 This will generate model files in `experiments/mpi/cache`.
 Training configurations can be modified in `experiments/mpi/config.py`.
-The code expect CMIP6 data to be organized as follows
+The code expect CMIP6 archives precomputed as anomalies and organized as follows
 ```
 root_dir/
 └── model_name/